GMS 6945 – Team Science

 The assignments for this course are designed for each student to put into practice the team science principles and best practices being discussed in class.
 The team may be a close collaborator or their research lab group.

-Team Vision, Mission & Values Statement (first draft ® instructor feedback ® final draft)
+Team Name, Vision/Mission Statement, Description (first draft ® instructor feedback ® second draft ® peer feedback ® final draft)

-Collaboration Plan (first draft ® instructor feedback ® final draft)
+Collaboration Plan (first draft ® instructor and peer feedback ® final draft incorporated into final report)

 - Rationale for Team Approach and Team Configuration